 Myth 2.
 Drains and ditches can be deemed as Abnormal Ground Conditions.

 By definition, a drain or ditch is a water hazard.
 It does not have to be marked but it is advised that the committee does so in order to define the margins clearly.
-The Committee does not have the power to declare drains and ditches to be Abnormal Ground Conditions offering the player free relief.
-If a club declares it is playing under the Rules of Golf, it cannot decide rules which to ignore and which to adhere to.
+The Committee does not have the power to declare drains and ditches to be Abnormal Ground Conditions offering the player free relief unless they are filled with stones/scoria or the like.
+If a club declares it is playing under the Rules of Golf, it cannot decide which rules to ignore and which to adhere to.
 All rounds played under such unauthorised Local Rules should not be submitted for handicap assessment.